railsuser2014/openobject-doc-book-en/source/book/4/4_12_Projects/4_12_Projects_management.rst

 .. index::
    single: Project

-.. tip::   **Terminology**  *Project*
+.. note:: Project

 	In Open ERP a project is represented by a set of tasks for completion.
 	Projects have a tree structure that can be divided into phases and sub-phases.
 	This structure is very useful for work organization

 	Whereas analytic accounts look at the past activities of the company, project management's role is to plan the future.
 	Even when there's a close link between the two (such as where a project has been planned and then completed through Open ERP) they are still two different concepts, each making its own contribution to a flexible workflow.

 Most client projects are represented by: